How To Prevent Pregnancy Gingivitis and Tumors

-The body goes through many symptoms and changes during pregnancy, some more obvious than others, but why do some women going through pregnancy experience oral health issues such as gingivitis and painful mouth tumors?
+As the body goes through the many symptoms and changes during pregnancy, some are more obvious than others.
+Still, one, in particular, affects oral health such as gingivitis and painful mouth tumors.
 The explanation may not come as a complete surprise–the change in hormones in the body is the root cause.

 After the second month of pregnancy, women can experience an increased level of progesterone, a naturally occurring steroid hormone, which can lead to bacteria growth and extreme gum sensitivity associated with both gingivitis and tumors or sores in the mouth.

-To prevent any type of gum disease or periodontics, start with good oral hygiene.
-That means brushing, flossing and rinsing at least twice per day, just like any family dentist would recommend to all patients.
+To prevent any gum disease or periodontics, start with good oral hygiene.
+That means brushing, flossing, and rinsing at least twice per day, just like any family dentist would recommend to all patients.
 It’s also recommended that the patient get started on a good antimicrobial mouth rinse or oil rinse that contains properties that help fight bacteria associated with gingivitis.

 Don’t be worried by the term “Tumor” here; tumor does not relate to anything cancerous in this context.
 Pregnancy tumors are a result of inflamed gum tissues, typically experienced during or after the second trimester of pregnancy, which can lead to small sores up around the top of the tooth and the gum-line.
 Eating, drinking, and speaking can cause the sores to burst and scab-over, triggering even more discomfort and mouth pain.